ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 ![Agent-Instructions](<../img/Agent-Instructions.png>)

-### How to select Agent type
+### How to Select an Agent Type

-Selected Agent type determines the level and depth of instructions required to be provided for the agent to use it.
+Choosing the appropriate Agent type is crucial as it dictates the level of detail and the nature of instructions required for the agent to operate effectively.
+Below is an overview of the available Agent types and their intended use cases:

-The following Agent types are available:
+#### React
-* **React** - Just tell what you want it do be doing and add toolkits.
-Use Actor, Goals, Instructions and Constraints to describe desired behavior
+* **Description**: This Agent type is ideal for straightforward, linear scenarios that require minimal context.
+Simply specify your requirements, including what actions the agent should perform, and add the necessary toolkits.
+Utilize fields such as Actor, Goals, Instructions, and Constraints to clearly describe the desired behavior.
+* **Best For**: Simple tasks with clear, direct instructions.

+#### Dial
-* **Open AI** - OpenAI based assistants that can interact with models and functions / toolkits.
-Restricted to OpenAI models.
-For more information, please check [Open AI Assistants](https://platform.openai.com/docs/assistants/overview) documentation.
+* **Description**: Dial agents are based on Epam AI DIAL technology and are designed to interact with models and functions or tools, specifically restricted to OpenAI models.
-* **Raw** - Expert level ReAct agent, but you need to describe everything there, including response format from LLMs.
+* **Best For**: Scenarios that require interaction with OpenAI models and can benefit from DIAL's capabilities.

+#### Alita
+* **Description**: Alita agents are a hybrid of OpenAI's and Langchain's ReAct approaches, making them suitable for more complex, open-ended scenarios.
+Unlike the React type, Alita agents can maintain chat history, which enhances their ability to handle extended interactions.
+* **Best For**: Complex scenarios that require ongoing interactions and the ability to retain context over time.
+Not recommended for simple, linear tasks.

+#### Raw
+* **Description**: This is an expert-level configuration similar to the React type but requires a comprehensive description of all aspects, including the exact response format expected from language learning models (LLMs).
+* **Best For**: Advanced users who need full control over the agent's behavior and responses, and are capable of specifying detailed operational parameters.

+Each Agent type is designed to cater to different needs and complexities of tasks.
+Selecting the right type ensures that the agent performs optimally within the specified parameters and scenarios.

 #### Instructions for React and Raw Agent Types